bethskw/wordbot/README.md

 If all you want to do is toot items from a list, you just need tootbot.py, toot_secrets.py, and words.txt.

+# Depends on: pawopy #

+The python module pawopy is required for tooting.

+If you would prefer to make a twitter bot, you can edit tootbot.py to use tweepy instead.

 # How to toot #

 1. Create a mastodon account for your bot (recommended: http://botsin.space )